porscheofficial/sls_sat_solving_with_deep_learning/CONTRIBUTING.md

 Just make sure that:

 - Your pull request is focused and you avoid unrelated commits
+- Ensure your code passes the pre-commit hook that is part of the repository and also the github workflow.
 - You read and accept our [Contributor License Agreement](https://opensource.porsche.com/docs/cla)